Guscosta88/GusCosta_T1A3/README.md

 ### Pairing Wine & Food:

+The logo appears on the screen, the user is prompted to press enter.

 1.The user types a type of wine:

 What type of red wine do you have in mind (Please enter full item name)?